ssivasa10033/MenuRisk/README.md

 ---

-**Disclaimer**: This tool provides quantitative insights but should complement—not replace—domain expertise, customer feedback, and operational considerations in menu decisions.
+**Disclaimer**: This tool provides quantitative insights to inform decision-making.
+Results should be validated against real-world conditions, business context, and professional judgment before implementation.